38th Separate Guards Motor Rifle Brigade: Post-Cold War

 The 143rd Guards Motor Rifle Regiment was upgraded to brigade strength as the 38th independent Guards Motor Rifle Brigade.
 In 2015 the 38th independent Guards Motor Rifle Brigade was located in Belogorsk, Amur Oblast as part of 35th Combined Arms Army.

 In the first days of September 2020, about 30 contract servicemen of Military Unit Number 06455 (also 35th Army, possibly 4729 зенитная техническая ракетная база, a rocket artillery equipment depot) in the village of Tomichi, Amur Oblast and their families were involuntarily transferred to Military Unit 21720 (Yekaterinoslavka, Amur Oblast).
 When the contract servicement came to the morning formation in Tomichi, officers read out a list of the names of about 30 fighters and announced that within 5 hours these servicemen were required to settle their affairs and immediately leave for Military Unit 21720.
 According to the Committee of Soldiers' Mothers, some of the service personnel involved had only recently been transferred to Tomichi from Yekaterinoslavka, and they were transferred back in breech of regulations as they were not going to be appointed to equal military positions.
 Some were also detained upon arrival.

+Russian invasion of Ukraine

-The brigade was committed to actions as part of the 2022 Russian invasion of Ukraine.
+The brigade was committed to actions as part of the Russian invasion of Ukraine.
 Ukrainian reports said it suffered heavy losses in early April 2022.
 The Ukrainian General Staff's public report for 5 May 2022 said that "some servicemen of the 38th Separate Motor Rifle Brigade ..of the Eastern Military District, after being taken to the recovery area due to significant personnel losses, refused to continue participating in hostilities in Ukraine.
 [The soldiers were] near the border and [were] waiting to move to the Russian Federation."
 In early June 2022 the 38th had lost a significant amount of combat power after heavy fighting in the Izyum region of Eastern Ukraine.
 A combination of poor leadership and lack of basic supplies had left the combined 38th and 64th Separate Motor Rifle Brigades with an estimated "less than 100 servicemen in total" according to Russian military bloggers.